 Can Lyme Disease Cause Stomach Problems?
 Gastroparesis and GI Symptoms Explained

 Can Lyme disease cause stomach problems?
 Yes.
-In some cases, Lyme disease can disrupt the autonomic nervous system, leading to nausea, vomiting, abdominal pain, reflux, and delayed stomach emptying known as gastroparesis.
+In some patients, Lyme disease may disrupt the autonomic nervous system, leading to nausea, vomiting, reflux, abdominal pain, bloating, constipation, and delayed stomach emptying known as gastroparesis.

-For an overview of broader patterns, see Lyme disease symptoms.
+For an overview of broader symptom patterns, see Lyme disease symptoms.

 How Lyme Disease Affects the Digestive System

-Lyme disease can disrupt the autonomic nervous system, which controls digestive motility.
+Lyme disease can disrupt the autonomic nervous system, which regulates digestive motility.

-This reflects a motility problem—not just a stomach problem.
+This reflects a motility problem—not simply a stomach disorder.

 Case Report: Severe Gastroparesis in Lyme Disease

-A 25-year-old woman with chronic Lyme disease developed progressive gastrointestinal symptoms that became life-threatening.
+A 25-year-old woman with chronic Lyme disease developed progressive gastrointestinal symptoms that became severe.

-Her illness began with loss of appetite and progressed to:
+Her illness began with loss of appetite and progressed to constant nausea, vomiting, reflux, regurgitation, and inability to tolerate solid food.

 She underwent gallbladder removal, but symptoms returned.

-- She required total parenteral nutrition (TPN) to maintain weight
+Eventually, a feeding tube was placed and she required total parenteral nutrition (TPN) to maintain weight.

 Imaging showed delayed stomach and small intestine emptying—consistent with gastroparesis.